 The switchover is done using a push button.
 You select the four-wheel drive mode that you need according to the terrain and weather conditions.
 Then you depress the button and let the computer make the changes.

 You do not have to stop driving, slow down, or make any manual changes before you make this transition as long as your speed is about 60 mph.

 How to Know When to Use Four-wheel drive Hi and Lo

-When you shift a Jeep Cherokee into four-wheel drive Hi or four-wheel drive LO the vehicle will be more capable of covering specific road conditions.
+When you shift a Jeep Cherokee into a four-wheel drive Hi or a four-wheel drive LO, the vehicle will be more capable of covering specific road conditions.

 - Use the four-wheel drive HI button when the road you are traveling is very slippery

 - When you are traveling across normal highway pavement, you can drive in HI